Singapore Biennale: Pure intention (2025)

 Click here for the interview

-Exhibition ‘Tanah Tumpah Darah’ in the Griffith Museum and the Paint Factory, Brisbane Australia (2024)
+Painting with Taring Padi & Proppa Now for Exhibition ‘Tanah Tumpah Darah’ in the Griffith Univirsity Art Museum in Brisbane, Australia (2024)

 Haz mi sueño realidad is a project in the RRD (Red de Reproducción y Distribución) KIOSK in Mexico City (2024)